Illumina/PromoterAI/README.md

 chr1	29569	-1
 chr1	17435	-1
 ```

-Download the appropriate reference genome `.fa` file and regulatory profile `.bigWig` files.
-Organize the `.bigWig` file paths and their corresponding transformations into a `.tsv` file, where each row represents a prediction target, with the following columns:
+Download the appropriate reference genome `fa` file and regulatory profile `bigwig` files.
+Organize the `bigwig` file paths and their corresponding transformations into a `tsv` file (e.g., `data/bigwig/hg38.tsv`, `data/bigwig/mm10.tsv`), where each row represents a prediction target, with the following required columns:
-- `fwd`: path to the forward-strand `.bigWig` file
+- `fwd`: path to the forward-strand `bigwig` file
-- `rev`: path to the reverse-strand `.bigWig` file
+- `rev`: path to the reverse-strand `bigwig` file
 - `xform`: transformation applied to the prediction target
 ```tsv
 fwd	rev	xform